 How To Make A Pop-Up Card For Halloween

 Halloween is the perfect time of year to make a pop-up card with a spooky black cat theme.
 Anyone who reads my arts and crafts hubs knows I am a big DIYer, so rather than buy a mass produced card at the store, I will try to persuade you to make your own pop-up card.
-Since Halloween is coming up I decided it would be fun to make a pop-up card with a cat image, and I prefer something on the cuter side with a bit of creepiness to it, without being too over the top as it were.
+Since Halloween is coming up I decided it would be fun to make a pop-up card with a cat image, and I prefer something on the cute side with a bit of creepiness to it, without being too over the top as it were.
 I would not watch Nightmare on Elmstreet, and thus would not make a card to match that tropical landscapes.
-My handmade cards have a sweeter theme with kittens, birds, puppies, or something at bit on the sweet side.
-So feel free to have a spooky Halloween night, but cute it a bit lighthearted as well.
+My handmade cards have a sweeter theme with kittens, birds, puppies, or something a bit on the sweet side.
+So feel free to have a spooky Halloween night, but adorable and lighthearted as well.
 Take a look at the tutorial below to see how to make a pop-up card step by step.
-You can also see more of my arts and crafts projects here on Hubpages, and over at sweetbearies.com.
+You can also see more of my arts and crafts projects here on Hubpages.

 Step One: Score The Cardstock In Half